Hero of Robots: Anime

-In July 2017, International Games System announced a collaboration with Nada Holdings and Japanese broadcaster TV Tokyo to produce an anime adaptation of the arcade game.
-The series was set to debut in Japan as early as winter 2018, with a Chinese release set for 2019.
-Tetsurō Amino was announced as the director, with Takayuki Yanase as the mecha designer and Noboru Nakayama as animation director.
+International Games System collaborated with Nada Holdings and Japanese broadcaster TV Tokyo to produce an anime adaptation of the arcade game.
+Tetsurō Amino is the director, with Takayuki Yanase as the mecha designer and Noboru Nakayama as animation director.

 The four-episode anime was streamed in Taiwan on Bahamut Anime between August 16 and September 27, 2019.
 The series is produced by Gonzo and written by Touko Machida.

 Music

 The Hero of Robots theme song "Hero Spirits", introduced in the arcade game's third set, was composed and performed by SHISUI and AKASAKI.
-Later reused again as Anime Hero Of Robots 01 Opening officially.
+It was later reused again as an opening theme for anime adaptation.